STARIONGROUP/Kalliope/README.md

 # License

-The Kalliope library is provided to the community under the Apache License 2.0.
+The Kalliope libraries are provided to the community under the Apache License 2.0.
 The solution contains files that contain information about the ORM2 metamodel which are distributed with the [Common Public License 1.0](http://opensource.org/licenses/cpl) or the [zlib/libpng License](https://opensource.org/licenses/Zlib).
 The beforementioned files can be found in the resources folder of the Kalliope project.

 # Contributions